 This astonishing creation is one hell of a scary experience.
 INSIDE is a dystopian tale of an unnamed boy in red running away from the state, which ultimately builds to one of the most confounding, surreal, disturbing, and grotesquely brilliant finales in recent memory.
 It was our pick for Game of the Year 2016 and is already something of a classic.

 4. Shovel Knight

 The indie title which keeps on giving!
 Shovel Knight was developed by Yacht Club Games who keep using Kickstarter to fund extra DLC content.
-There was the brilliant Plague of Shadows add on first, with the Specter of Torment DLC arriving shortly!
-Put simply, the games are NES era inspired and the result is 2D platforming at its finest.
+There was the brilliant Plague of Shadows add on first, with the Specter of Torment DLC arriving shortly after, and there’s one final adventure on the way for 2018!
+Put simply, the games are NES-era inspired and the result is 2D platforming at its finest.

 3. Donkey Kong Country: Tropical Freeze

 What is it with the games press and this title?!
 Whilst Destructoid rightly handed Tropical Freeze 10/10, others stumbled drunkenly into a cesspit of 6/10 reviews.
 Retro Studio’s forgotten masterpiece is a slice of genius, powered along by a glorious David Wise soundtrack as gamers take to an epic scale adventure and revel in the masterful level design.
 Marvellous!

 2. Rayman Origins

 Seemingly forgotten of late as it’s a cutesy 2D platformer and, like, that’s for noobs and kids, Rayman Origins is another ignored masterpiece.
 Flat out one of the best games from the last generation of consoles, the sheer scale of Ubisoft’s imagination is unleashed in this wonderfully vibrant, charming, funny, and challenging adventure.
 It’s flat out 10/10 perfection and, my word, the soundtrack is beyond belief.